microsoft/pxt-calliope/docs/device.md

 ## Serial Communication

 The micro:bit can send and receive data via [serial communication](/device/serial).
-The serial data can be transferred via USB or BLE.
+The serial data can be transferred via [USB](/reference/serial/redirect-to-usb), BLE or [redirected to pins](/reference/serial/redirect) on the edge connector.

 ## Bluetooth Low Energy (BLE) Antenna